v1t3ls0n/search_by_ingredients/README.md

 **Note: The task only asked to implement two functions.
 The rule-based solution above completely solves it with 100% accuracy.**

-For those curious about "what if we went completely overboard?", I created an entirely optional ML solution on the `ml-overskill-solution` branch.
+For those curious about "what if we went completely overboard?", I created an entirely optional ML solution on the `ml-overkill-solution` branch.
 This is a **9000+ line production ML system** organized into **40+ modules** - essentially what you'd build for a Fortune 500 company, not a classification task.

 ### What's in the ML branch:
 - Complete weak supervision pipeline with silver labeling